Suspicious link text (contains placeholder text)

 Example:

-5. Save the page
+5. Save page.

 Details